tfennelly/jenkins/core/src/main/java/hudson/widgets/buildsearch/README.md

 ## Examples

-Builds that contain the words "staging" and "production" in the description:
+Builds that contain the words "staging" or "production" in the description:

 * desc: staging desc: production